kaizoku-oh/zephyr-app-workspace/README.md

 # Open vscode workspace
 $ code zephyr-windows.code-workspace
 ```
+Once vscode is open you can run your workspace tasks like the following

 ![image](https://github.com/kaizoku-oh/stm32-zephyr-app/assets/22129291/b1eca6ce-78d9-469e-8675-fe2e84a79f1e)

+You can run the tasks in the following order clean -> build -> erase -flash

 ![image](https://github.com/kaizoku-oh/stm32-zephyr-app/assets/22129291/318b48ac-2423-480a-a4a7-7e031f2e9456)

 Once the app is flashed open a serial monitor like PuTTy and reset your board.

 ![image](https://github.com/kaizoku-oh/stm32-zephyr-app/assets/22129291/ccf05b52-55c3-415d-a4ec-01410bd57744)